RetroPie/RetroPie-Docs/docs/Pi4.md

 ### Connecting a Tv/Monitor

 The Pi 4B model has 2 microHDMI ports.
-It's recommended to use the port adjacent to the UCB-C power input (labelled HDMI0) to connect your display, since is the only one that has sound enabled (by default) and supports CEC.
+It's **strongly** recommended to use the port adjacent to the UCB-C power input (labelled __HDMI0__) to connect your display, since is has sound enabled and supports CEC.

 **NOTE**: The Pi 0 _miniHDMI_ cables are not usable for the Pi 4B _microHDMI_ ports.